Aayush5sep/DiscordBot/README.md

     -Replit Database
     -Bot Token

 The current bot is designed for hosting on Replit.
-However,You can host it on other platforms as well by simply upadting the commands of Database and removing Flask.
+However,You can host it on other platforms as well by simply updating the codes of accessing Database and removing Flask Webserver.